 As with the Life Assurance premium, some administration expenses below are paid directly by RMG and some are paid from the Employer Reserve.
 The Trustees only include expenses paid from the Employer Reserve in these financial statements.

 9 Administration expenses

-2019 £'000 2018 £'000
+2020 £'000 2019 £'000

-Professional charges 478 332
+Professional charges 621 478

-Other payments 419 298
+Other payments 361 419

 Levies 1 1

-Bank charges - 1

-898 632
+983 898

 10 Investment income